code8yt/sql-data-warehouse-project/README.md

 ## About Me

 Hi there!
 I'm **Ayuba Alhassan**, also known as **Code8**.
-I'm learning Data Analytics & Data Engineering  from Baraaand passionate on a mission to share knowledge!
+I'm learning Data Analytics & Data Engineering  from Baraa and passionate on a mission to share knowledge!